paulkarpenko/us-code-ui/uscode/title-48-territories-and-insular-possessions/chapter-020-puerto-rico-oversight-management-and-economic-stability.md

 (4) additional information the Task Force deems appropriate.

-**(h) Consensus views** To the greatest extent practicable, the report issued under subsection (f) shall reflect the shared views of all eight Members, except that the report may contain dissenting views.
+**(h) Consensus views** To the greatest extent practicable, the report issued under subsection (f) 11 So in original.
+Probably should be “subsection (g)”. shall reflect the shared views of all eight Members, except that the report may contain dissenting views.

 **(i) Hearings and sessions** The Task Force may, for the purpose of carrying out this section, hold hearings, sit and act at times and places, take testimony, and receive evidence as the Task Force considers appropriate.
 If the Task Force holds hearings, at least one such hearing must be held in Puerto Rico.